 - 1. The student must achieve a grade point average of 3.0 or better for all 3 terms during one academic year. - 2.
-Any grade below a straight "C" will disqualify the student for that grading period, even though he/she may have achieved a grade point average for that grading period of 3.0 or better. - 3.
-Students earning an academic patch or star will receive this award at the beginning of the following school year at an all-school assembly.
-Seniors will have their recognition in the spring. - 4.
+Any grade below a straight "C" will disqualify the student for that grading period, even though he/she may have achieved a grade point average for that grading period of 3.0 or better. - Students earning an academic patch, star, or academic pin will receive their award(s) at the end of their senior year.
+Seniors earning an academic pin will be recognized in the Spring at the Senior Awards Ceremony. - 4.
 A student must be enrolled in a minimum of 5 academic subjects per term (4 for seniors) to be eligible for an academic award for a specific term unless permission is granted by the principal. - 5.
 Seniors who have achieved High Honor Roll each of their grading periods (excluding the last term of the senior year) will earn an academic award for their achievement.
 Any grade below a straight "C" will disqualify the student for that grading period, even though he/she has achieved a grade point average for that grading period of 3.0 or better.